Like Jennie: Music video

 An accompanying music video for "Like Jennie" was directed by Hanbago (Han Gyeol Lee) and released alongside the single on Jennie's YouTube channel on March 7.
 It was live streamed upon its release on a large billboard in Shinsegae Square, Seoul.
+It became Vevo's most-watched premiere of the year globally, marking the first time a K-pop artist has topped the Vevo charts.
 The music video surpassed 100 million views on May 9, becoming the first K-pop music video released in 2025 to achieve the feat.
-It marked Jennie's third music video to reach the milestone, following "Solo" (2018) and "Mantra".
+It marked Jennie's third music video to reach the milestone, following "Solo" and "Mantra".
 A visualizer for the Peggy Gou remix of "Like Jennie" was also released on April 11, which was created by Jack Zhang at Animate Jack and depicts the artists as anime-inspired boxing characters.

 At the start of the music video, Jennie comes into frame pulling back red curtains.
 She appears onscreen as an astronaut wearing a ruby red spacesuit.
 She swallows something in the shape of the letter "J" floating in the air, resulting in her eye color changing and her outfit transforming into a "hip styling".
 Jennie then begins chanting and dancing to the chorus, performing choreography with a large crew of backup dancers.
 At the end of the video, wearing the same red spacesuit from the beginning, she catches on fire and transforms into a capybara.
 Next to the capybara lies a blue rose, signaling Jennie's new birth.